 Iceberg and Deephaven

 Apache Iceberg is a high-performance format for tabular data.
 Deephaven's Iceberg integration enables users to interact with Iceberg catalogs, namespaces, tables, and snapshots by ingesting them as tables.
-This guide creates an Iceberg catalog with a single table and snapshot.
-It then walks through how to interact with the catalog in the Deephaven IDE through:
+It supports both static and refreshing Iceberg tables.
+This guide walks through creating an Iceberg catalog with a single table and snapshot.
+It then shows how to interact with the catalog in the Deephaven IDE through:

 Deephaven's Iceberg module